frederic-perez/AmE-dictionary/data/idioms.md

 __hit (something) out of the (ball)park__ To do or perform something extraordinarily well; to produce or earn an exceptional achievement.
 An allusion to hitting a home run in baseball that lands outside the stadium. _I’m pretty sure I hit that test out of the ballpark._
 __hit a brick wall__ :dart: To come up against an immovable or insurmountable difficulty or obstacle. _Our project was going well, but we hit a brick wall when our funding was suddenly cut._
 __hit a snag__ :dart::four: To encounter an issue, drawback, or challenge. _Our plans for a relaxing night at home hit a snag when a pipe burst in the basement._
-__hit a wall__
+__hit a wall__ :two::hammer:
 __hit and miss__ :two::hammer: (hit or miss)
 __hit bottom__ To reach the lowest or worst point. _Our profits have hit bottom._
 __hit home__ :four: To be fully understood by or strongly affect or resonate with someone. _It wasn’t until he was threatened with losing his job that the comments about John’s work ethic really hit home._ _The film has an underlying theme of grief and loss that will hit home with a lot of viewers._
 __hit on (one)__ To show one’s romantic or sexual interest in one; to flirt with one. _Are you hitting on me?
 You’re a married man!_
-__hit on all cylinders__ To operate, perform, function, or proceed exceptionally well or at the greatest possible speed or efficiency.
+__hit on all cylinders__ :two: To operate, perform, function, or proceed exceptionally well or at the greatest possible speed or efficiency. _We’ll be hitting on all cylinders if we get Janet to join our team._
-__hit or miss__ :two::hammer:
+__hit or miss__ _adj_ :three: Sometimes good or successful, sometimes not; having mixed or unpredictable results; random, aimless, careless, or haphazard.
+Often hyphenated.
 __hit rock bottom__
 __hit the big time__ To become very famous or successful.
 __hit the books__ To study, often intensely. _You better hit the books if you want to pass your exam on Friday._
 __hit the bull’s-eye__
 __hit the ceiling__ To react with extreme anger. _Mom will hit the ceiling when she finds out we broke the vase by playing ball in the house again._
 __hit the fan__ To become more of a problem or more widespread or publicized. _Once this scandal hits the fan, all of our investors are liable to pull out of the company._
-__hit the gas__ :two: To move quickly; to accelerate or go faster.
-Used especially while riding in an automobile.
+__hit the gas__ :three: To move quickly; to accelerate or go faster.
+Used especially while riding in an automobile. _We’ll need to hit the gas if we want to make it to the movie on time._
 __hit the ground running__ :three::hammer:
 __hit the jackpot__ :two::hammer:
 __hit the lotto__
 __hit the road__ To leave a place or begin a journey.
-__hit the rocks__ To encounter an especially difficult, troubled, or low point, as in a relationship or some pursuit.
+__hit the rocks__ :two: To encounter an especially difficult, troubled, or low point, as in a relationship or some pursuit. _We’d been great friends for nearly 10 years, but our friendship has hit the rocks lately._
 __hit the sack__
 __hit the wall__ :two::hammer:
 __hit up__ __1__ To go to a particular place. _Let’s hit up the mall—I’m sure we can find a present for her there._ _She thought about hitting up an amusement park._
 __hither and thither__ :four::hammer::pencil2: _He was flinging the ball hither and thither, chucking it five feet over his receiver’s heads._
+__hobby-horse__ A subject, topic, or issue about which one frequently or incessantly talks, expounds, or complains.
+The term can also be spelled as a single word. _Ah, here we go again.
+Once grandpa gets on his hobby-horse about the government, there’s no stopping him!_
 __Hobson’s choice__ A choice between what is available and nothing; a lack of an alternative.
 __hog (something)__ :two: To take or use something all for oneself; to not allow others to have or use something. _Hey buddy, quit hogging the road!_ _My wife always hogs the covers at night._
 __hoist by (one’s) own petard__ To be injured, ruined, or defeated by one’s own action, device, or plot that was intended to harm another; to have fallen victim to one’s own trap or schemes.
 (Note: “hoist” in this instance is the simple past-tense of the archaic form of the verb, “hoise.”)